QASymphony/cypress-sample/README.md

 1. Still on Terminal (or Command Prompt) window
 2. Enter this command to navigate to source code folder
     1. Mac or Linux: `cd /usr/local/var/cypress-sample`
-    2. Windows: `cd "D:\cypress-sample"`
+    2. Windows: `cd "C:\universal-agent-samples\cypress-sample"`
-3. Run this command to execute Cypress test `npm run cy:run`.
-(Refer to package.json for detail information regarding this npm script)
+3. Run this command to execute Cypress test dependent on your Operting System
+    - Mac or Linux: `node_modules/.bin/cypress run --browser chrome`
+    - Windows: `node_modules\.bin\cypress run --browser chrome`

-You should see Cypress is launched and all the tests are executed afterward.
+You should see Cypress is launched and all the tests are executed afterward on Chrome browser.

 ## Integrate Cypress test with Universal Agent
 Follow these steps to integrate this Cypress sample test project with Automation Host's Universal Agent.